DrJohnT/DeployCube/docs/Publish-Cube.md

 ```

 ### -PartitionDeployment
+Determines if partitions are deployed.
+* Valid options are: 'DeployPartitions' and 'RetainPartitions'.
+* Default value: 'DeployPartitions'.
-'DeployPartitions': New partitions are deployed.
+* 'DeployPartitions': New partitions are deployed.
 Existing partitions are removed.
-'RetainPartitions': Existing partitions are retained.
+* 'RetainPartitions': Existing partitions are retained.
 New partitions are not deployed.
-Valid options are: 'DeployPartitions' and 'RetainPartitions'.
-Default value: 'DeployPartitions'.

 ```yaml
 Type: String